The Philosophy of the Revolution by Gamal Abdel Nasser: National, social and cultural issues

 Author

-Didier Inowolcki is a research engineer at Egylandscape and a doctoral student at Inalco, where he has taught the history of the Ottoman Empire.
-His current research focuses on the practice of sport hunting in contemporary Egypt.
-Through the hunting object, rural resistance repressed by the nationalists is brought to light.
-On the other hand, animals are at the heart of colonial relations.
+Didier Inowlocki is a research engineer at EGYLandscape and a doctoral candidate at Inalco, where he has taught the history of the Ottoman Empire.
+His research currently focuses on the practice of sport hunting in contemporary Egypt.
+Through the subject of hunting, rural resistance repressed by the nationalists is brought to light.
+Animals furthermore occupy a central role in the colonial relationship.

 388 pages